dev-afnan/codehub/README.md

 # codehub
-A collection of all my web projects, programs and apps
+This repository contains all my web projects, programs and apps.
+Click on the folders named after each programming languages to view the corresponding codes!